 - The foot may be a hind foot and this seems more probable

-Further, Photo B contains an impression of a further photo, named the B Print, which is analysed below.
+Further, Photo B contains an impression of a further photo, named the Background Print, which is analysed below.

-Illustration demonstrating the presence of B Print - Illustration: WLMD.
+Illustration demonstrating the presence of the Background Print - Illustration: WLMD.
 Photo Sources: X Creature.
 Photo Credits: Unknown.

 In this illustration, two different screen captures of Photo B are used - at left and right.
 The left capture is reproduced at centre.
-The red arrows on the left and right captures point to the location of the foot appearing in B Print.
+The red arrows on the left and right captures point to the location of the foot appearing in the Background Print.